kokatoo/kokatoo.github.io/_posts/2020-10-21-synthetics.markdown

 |           250 | Conversion      | $$-c\mathpunct{,}+p$$     |
 |           260 | Reversal        | $$+c\mathpunct{,}-p$$     |

 Similar to C/Rs, boxes are flat and can be used to transform verticals, butterfiles and condors (different strikes but same expiration).
+The box spread will hold its value until expiration.
+Essentially one is lending in the options market when one is long the box spread and borrowing when one is short the box spread.

 ## <a name="jelly"></a>Jelly Roll